mui/material-ui/docs/data/base/components/number-input/number-input.md

 ### Basics

-The following demo shows how to create a number input component, apply some styling, and write the latest value to a state variable using the `onValueChange` prop:
+The following demo shows how to create a number input component, apply some styling, and write the latest value to a state variable using the `onChange` prop:

 {{"demo": "UnstyledNumberInputBasic.js"}}